 You’ll gain an understanding of the architecture, configuration, and technologies that are involved in making this happen at scale.
 Nick provides specific examples and flows of requests to example models to demonstrate all the necessary components and configuration.

 Nick Pinckernell is a senior research engineer for the applied AI research team at Comcast, where he works on ML platforms for model serving and feature pipelining.
-He has focused on software development, big data, distributed computing, and research in telecommunications for many years.
+He’s focused on software development, big data, distributed computing, and research in telecommunications for many years.
 He’s pursuing his MS in computer science at the University of Illinois at Urbana-Champaign, and when free, he enjoys IoT.

 ©2019, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org